40th Havana Jazz Festival "Jazz Plaza 2025"

 Then we will visit his privately-owned AMOS Photography Gallery, and get up close and personal with the work of Ramses Batista.
 We will revisit Mr. Batista’s 20-plus-year career featuring portraiture, social documentary, religion, landscapes, and nudes.
 Supporting these Cuban entrepreneurs is the main objective of our Support for the Cuban People trips.

 Visiting an artist’s studio is like a small window into the artist’s mind and heart.
-Next we’ll get to explore those spaces with private visits to the privately-owned studios of some notable contemporary artists like Alicia Leal and her husband Juan Moreira as well as younger artists like Ernesto Benitez and the Britos’ Sisters making their mark on the Cuban art scene.
+Next we’ll get to explore those spaces with private visits to the privately-owned studios of some notable contemporary artists like Alicia Leal and her daugher Cirenaica Moreira as well as younger artists like Ernesto Benitez and the Britos’ Sisters making their mark on the Cuban art scene.
 We will engage with our Cuban hosts in a conversation to learn more about the Cuban culture.

 Along the way, you’ll have the opportunity to share directly with the artists, ask them questions about their work and methods, and see the diverse influences, heritages, and imaginations at play.
 Meeting with Cuban artists up close and personal is an exclusive experience of our Cuba Tours.